jacobkap/crimebythenumbers/docs/geocoding.md

 <img src="geocoding_files/figure-html/unnamed-chunk-24-1.png" width="90%"  style="display: block; margin: auto;" />

 Most points are within a very narrow range so it appears that our geocoding worked properly.

-## Practice problems

-For answers, please see Section \@ref(problem-answers-chapter-25).
-Please keep in mind that the goal is to have your answers be the same as mine, even if the code isn't.
-With R you can answer a question in multiple ways, so different code can lead to the same answer.